nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 The default optimization runs is 200, however, it can be changed with the `--optimize-runs` flag.
 Nevertheless, compiling with higher number of runs produces the same bytecode in our case, therefore this compilation option is not compared.

-**Yulp**.
+##### 3.3.4.4 Compiling Yulp

 The Yulp compiler can be installed as an npm package, and there is no CLI tool for it as of time of writing.

 The compiler can be run as a JavaScript function, which takes the Yulp code as input and returns the Yul code.
 Therefore, to get the bytecode, the resulting Yul code must be compiled with the solc compiler: